frc8724/frc8724.github.io/docs/README.md

 <details><summary>⚠️ <code>./bin/dev</code> DOESN'T WORK ON WINDOWS!!!
 Click here for Windows instructions</summary>
 <p>

-_Your warrantee will be voided by using Windows_
+_Your warranty will be voided by using Windows_

 Open 2 terminals (or Command Prompts), and run these 2 commands: